-Cherokee Properties Inc. represents a related party due to its association with Chris Barnes, who is the president of one of our operating segments and is the president of Cherokee Properties Inc. During 2018, we engaged with Cherokee Properties Inc. for rental and associated costs regarding our manufacturing site in Madison, IL, for the value of \$1.0 million (2017: \$1.0 million).
+Cherokee Properties Inc. represents a related party due to its association with Chris Barnes, who was until July 2019 the president of one of our operating segments and is the president of Cherokee Properties Inc. During 2019, we engaged with Cherokee Properties Inc. for rental and associated costs regarding our manufacturing site in Madison, IL, for the value of \$1.1 million (2018: \$1.0 million).